NetLogo Models Library:

 Vary the strength of the hurricanes, randomly, across an interval.

 This model uses the System Dynamics Modeler.
+This model also shows how to simulate discrete events (like hurricanes) in system dynamics.

 It includes a built-in BehaviorSpace experiment.